amoose20/indieProject/weeklyReflections.md

 I was able to add a few more user stories and start making wireframes for my application screens.
 Used figma to develop wireframes of the screens I hope to design.
 For the upcoming week, I hope to start adding a user Class and begin building the database.
 After I complete this week's exercise and class material, including DAO and Hibernate, I hope to integrate it into my project.

 Time spent: 3 hours

+Week 4/Week 5 - I was able to create the User class and implement Hibernate.
+UserDao has been created and the methods contained with it are all tested in the UserDaoTests.

+It took me some time to fully understand and complete the exercises for Weeks 4 and 5.
+After completing Week 5's materials, I feel I have a much better understanding of

+Hibernate and using DAO's.
+I have implemented the logic from Weeks 4/5 into my indieProject User class.

+I have not created a Set<> for my User or a test database yet.
+These two items are next on my agenda.

+Time spent: 2 hours